harpiajr/lab-harpia-jr/membros/Mallaguetti.md

 # WHOAMI

 - 👋 Hi, I’m Gabriel Mallaguetti Rodrigues de Souza
-- 👀 I’m interested in programming, graphical design and hardware
+- 👀 I’m interested in programming, graphic design and hardware
 - 🌱 I’m currently learning Java and Typescript

 ## 📫 Where you can reach me?